MClemot/TopologicalAutoencodersPlusPlus/README.md

    sudo apt install -y git
    ```

-   To enable the comparison with UMAP (and PCA, MDA, Isomap, t-SNE), do:
+   To enable the comparison with UMAP (and PCA, MDS, Isomap, t-SNE), do:
    ```
    pip install umap-learn
    ```